Food for thought & more!

 Beat eggs.
 Add cracker crumbs or pretzel crumbs.
 Put a small amount of corn oil in the fry pan over pretty hot heat.
 Add some butter.
 Brown on each side.
 Serve hot with the rest of the meal made by your wife.
 Use Coleman stove in garage or yard to save on the mess and smell in the house.

 As I’ve pondered our family’s food history, I realize now that the food itself was not the tradition.
-Instead, it served as the foundation on which we built so many other family traditions and values.
+Instead, it served as the recipe filled with ingredients for many other family traditions and values: